CosmicEmm/devnotes/notes/python.md

 ```
 > **Terminal:** 1000
 ### Augmented Assignment Operator
-The assignment operator ( = ) is augmented/enhanced.
+An operator in which the assignment operator ( = ) is augmented/enhanced.
 #### Example
 x = 10
 We want to increment the value of x by 3.